-Importantly, WVE-3972-01 led to preferential knockdown of repeat-containing C9ORF72 transcripts in a mouse model.
-In the transgenic model, mice express the human C9ORF72 gene from a bacterial artificial chromosome ("BAC").
-In these mice, WVE-3972-01 engaged C9ORF72 across cell types in regions of the CNS critically implicated in ALS.
-The figure below shows that our stereopure oligonucleotides (stereopure) led to preferential reduction of repeat-containing C9ORF72 transcripts (right panel) in the spinal cord compared with all transcripts (left panel) in C9ORF72 transgenic mice.
-The stereorandom oligonucleotide (random) was neither selective for the repeat-containing transcripts nor as potent as the stereopure oligonucleotides against repeat-containing transcripts.
+Our C9orf72 candidate led to preferential knockdown of repeat-containing C9orf72 transcripts in a mouse model.
+In the transgenic model, mice express the human C9orf72 gene from a bacterial artificial chromosome ("BAC") insertion.
+In these mice, our candidate engaged C9orf72 across cell types in regions of the CNS critically implicated in ALS.
+The figure below shows that our C9orf72 candidate led to preferential reduction of repeat-containing C9orf72 transcripts (left panel) in the spinal cord and cortex compared with PBS in C9ORF72 transgenic mice, while total C9orf72 protein (right panel) was preserved.
+In addition, in animal models, our C9orf72 candidate produced substantial reductions in dipeptides (center panel).